 - b.
-The following Warranty will form part of the contract placed on successful Bidder ó - i.
+The following Warranty will form part of the contract placed on successful Bidder - - i.
 The Seller warrants that the goods supplied under the contract conform to technical specifications prescribed and shall perform according to the said technical specifications. - ii.
 The Seller warrants for a period of months from the date of acceptance of stores or date of installation and commissioning, whichever is later, that the goods/stores supplied under the contract and each component used in the manufacture thereof shall be free from all types of defects/failures. - iii.
 If within the period of warranty, the goods are reported by the Buyer to have failed to perform as per the specifications, the Seller shall either replace or rectify the same free of charge, within a maximum period of 45 days of notification of such defect received by the Seller, provided that the goods are used and maintained by the Buyer.
 Warranty of the equipment would be extended by such duration of downtime.
 Record of the down time would be maintained by the user in the logbook.
 Spares required for warranty repairs shall be provided free of cost by the Seller.
 The Seller also undertakes to diagnose, test, adjust, calibrate and repair/replace the goods/equipment arising due to accidents by neglect or misuse by the operator or damage due to transportation of the goods during the warranty period, at the cost mutually agreed to between the Buyer and the Seller. - iv.
 The Seller also warrants that necessary service and repair back up during the warranty period of the equipment shall be provided by the Seller and he will ensure that the downtime is within % of the warranty period. - v.
 The Seller shall associate technical personnel of the Maintenance and Quality Assurance Division of the Buyer during warranty repair and shall also provide the details of complete defects, reasons and remedial actions for defects. - vi.
 If a particular equipment/goods fails frequently and/or, the cumulative down time exceeds % of the warranty period, the complete equipment shall be replaced free of cost by the Seller within a stipulated period of days of receipt of the notification from the Buyer.
 Warranty of the replaced equipment would start from the date of acceptance by the Buyer/date of installation and commissioning. - vii.
 The Seller will guarantee the shelf life of () years under the Indian tropical condition as given below: - 1.
 Minimum temperature - - 2.
 Maximum temperature - - 3.
-Average Humidity - a.
-The formula for Price Variation should ordinarily include a fixed element, a material element and a labour element.
-The figures representing the material element and the labour element should reflect the corresponding proportion of input costs, while the fixed element may range from 10 to 25%.
+Average Humidity - - 25.
+Product Support: The following Product Support clause will form part of the contract placed on successful Bidder - - a.
+The Seller agrees to provide Product Support for the stores, assemblies/subassemblies, fitment items and consumables, Special Maintenance Tools(SMT)/Special Test Equipments (STE) subcontracted from other agencies/manufacturer by the Seller for a maximum period of years including years of warranty period after the delivery of (name of equipment). - b.
+The Seller agrees to undertake Maintenance Contract for a maximum period of months.